-Peter Anderson has lived in Sheen for over 30 years.
+Peter Anderson has lived in west and south-west London for 40 years.
 He became a trustee in 2016 and is also a trustee of Field Studies Council, the environmental education charity.
-He is a FiSH volunteer, principally as a driver of the bus.
-Peter is a lawyer by training and career, having been a corporate finance partner in a large London law firm for 29 years before retiring in 2015.
-He has been a trustee of a grant giving charity and a Director of a medium sized company in the retail sector.
+He is a FiSH volunteer, principally as a shopper and as a leader of the Wednesday Walks.
+Peter was a corporate finance partner in a large London law firm for 29 years; he retired in 2015 and is no longer a solicitor.
+In the past he was also a trustee of a grant giving charity and a non-executive director of a medium sized company in the retail sector.

-Liz Wall first volunteered for FiSH in 2001 when her children were still at school.
+Liz Wall first volunteered for FiSH in 2001 when her children were at school.
 She then began a second career as a charity fundraiser and worked across several sectors including palliative care, environmental protection, education and heritage.
 As well as raising money for core work and new projects, Liz ran a variety of events, conferences and various forums where professionals could network and share information.
-Liz has lived in East Sheen with her husband and three daughters for 30 years, apart from 2011-2013 when she lived in the UAE.
+Liz has lived in East Sheen with her husband and three daughters for 34 years, with a brief spell in the UAE from 2011-2013.
 She started volunteering for FiSH again in August 2016 and was appointed as a Trustee in 2017.
-Liz enjoys gardening, upholstery, walking the dog, and spending time with family and friends, which includes regular trips back to Wales.
+In November 2021 she will take up the responsibility of Chair.
+Liz enjoys the theatre, cinema, sea swimming, gardening and spending time with family and friends, which includes regular trips back to Wales.